 Additional Cashier Resources

-Take our online training course designed to help tellers learn how to spot the security features in U.S. currency.
-The more they know, the less likely they are to accept counterfeit notes.
+Take our online training course designed to help cashiers learn how to spot the security features in U.S. currency.
+The more you know, the less likely you are to accept counterfeit notes.

 U.S. Currency Education Website

 Explore this site for more information and training resources on authenticating current and older styles of U.S. currency.